Hackman Owusu-Agyeman: Politics

 Owusu-Agyemang is a politician of the new patriotic party and became the Member of Parliament for the New Juabeng North constituency after contesting in the 1996 Ghanaian parliamentary elections which he won with 11,629 making 52.60% of the total valid votes cast.
 He held on to the seat in the 2000 Ghanaian general elections by winning 73% equivalent to 4,499 of the total valid votes cast.
 He maintained his seat again in the 2004 Ghanaian general elections with 71.30% of the total votes cast.
 After the NPP won the December 2000 elections, he was appointed the Foreign Minister from January 2001 to April 2003.
 He then became the Minister for Interior for two years.
 From 2005 until 2007, he was the Minister for Water Resources, Works and Housing in the Kufuor government.
 In 2017, President Nana Akufo-Addo appointed him as Chairman of the Ghana Cocoa Board.

 Elections

 Hackman has won the seat of the member of parliament for the New Juabeng North constituency for three consecutive times.
 In the 2000 Ghanaian general elections, he was chosen over Samuel Mcneil Nimo of the National Democratic Congress.
 Other opponents included Joseph Obeng of the National Reform Party, Samuel Effah Krofah of the People's National Convention and Yaw Oti-Dankese of the Convention People's Party.
 He polled 14,499 votes of the total valid votes cast.
 This is equivalent to 73.00%.
 Mr. Nimo had 4,286, Joseph had 621, Effah Krofah had 272 and Oti-Dankese had 178.
 These votes are equal to 21.60%, 3.10%,1.40% and 0.90% respectively.

 Awards and recognition

-2020 Ghana Cocoa Awards: Excellence in Leadership in terms Translational Policies.
+2020 Ghana Cocoa Awards: Excellence in Leadership in terms of Translational Policies.